apostrophe-jobs

 repetitively on many things.
 If your job doesn't look like

-that, check out runNonBatch
+that, check out runNonBatch instead.

-function that accepts (req, id, callback)
+Pass req and a change function that accepts (req, id, callback),

 performs the modification on that one id and invokes its callback